There’s barely a week goes by without somebody asking me in the Facebook Group for advice on what the best life coaching books for coaches,

-They talk about the need for proper nutrition, exercise, and disengagement from work that includes family and social time.
+They talk about the need for proper nutrition, exercise, and disengagement from work, which includes family and social time.

-In short, they take an holistic approach they know works with world-class athletes and the reason it will be helpful to everybody.
+In short, they take a holistic approach they know works with world-class athletes and the reason it will be helpful to everybody.

 10. Buddha’s Brain by Rick Hansen

-Quite simply an amazing book for anybody who wants the science and research (rather than the woo-woo) behind why meditation is so incredibly effective at lowering stress, improving happiness and contentment and improving both physical and mental health.
+Quite simply a fantastic book for anybody who wants the science and research (rather than the woo-woo) behind why meditation is so incredibly effective at lowering stress, improving happiness and contentment and improving both physical and mental health.

 Hansen is a neuroscientist by trade, but he’s also a Buddhist and a meditation teacher and he does a delightful job of marrying the two topics.

-10 years ago I never mentioned meditation to clients, now I almost never fail to mention it and it’s even included on my client intake forms – that’s the importance I give it.
+When I started coaching in 2005 I never mentioned meditation to clients, but by 2015 I almost never failed to mention it and it was even included on my client intake forms.

 Grab the book